vaginessa/dns-wiki/IPtables.md

 --ctstate | Define the list of states for the rule to match on. | NEW, RELATED, ESTABLISHED or INVALID -m limit | Require the rule to match only a limited number of times.
 Allows the use of the --limit option.
 Useful for limiting logging rules. |
 --limit | The maximum matching rate, given as a number followed by "/second", "/minute", "/hour", or "/day" depending on how often you want the rule to match. | If this option is not used and -m limit is used, the default is "3/hour". |
--p | The connection protocol used. | etho, tun0, ppp0, etc. As a special case, an interface name ending with a `+`' will match all interfaces.
+-p | The connection protocol used. | eth0, tun0, ppp0, etc. As a special case, an interface name ending with a `+`' will match all interfaces.
 The interface name can be preceded by a `!`' with spaces around it, to match a packet which does not match the specified interface(s), eg -i ! ppp+.
 --dport | The destination port(s) required for this rule.
 A single port may be given, or a range may be given as start:end, which will match all ports from start to end, inclusive. |
 -j | Jump to the specified target.
 By default, iptables allows four targets | ACCEPT, REJECT, DROP or LOG --log-prefix | When logging, put this text before the log message.
 Use double quotes around the text to use. |